 Additionally, Richland Pennies for Progress program began in 2006 and funds roadway and bike/pedestrian/greenway projects through the Richland County Transportation Penny Sales Tax.
 This program came about through citizen interest in creating and improving failing roads and sidewalks, and adding greenway infrastructures.
 Projects recently completed include intersection improvements, greenways, sidewalks, and a special project (Table 3.15-4 and Figure 3.15-5).
 There were also 53 resurfacing projects within the cumulative study area that have been completed under this program.
+Since the DEIS, there have been no additions or status changes for projects listed in Table 3.15-4.
 These projects occurred regardless of the proposed project.

 The SCDOT's Statewide Transportation Improvement Plan (STIP) is the State's six-year transportation improvement program for all projects or program areas receiving state or federal funding, including among others, bridge replacements, congestion mitigation, interstate maintenance and upgrades, transportation alternatives, and roadway resurfacing.
 This program, like Richland Pennies for Progress, also helps support transportation projects in the study area.
 Past or currently ongoing projects include a bridge replacement, preservation, and the rehabilitation and resurfacing of various road segments within the cumulative study area (Table 3.15-4 and Figure 3.15-6).
+Since the DEIS, two projects under construction were added within the cumulative effects study area, three construction projects were completed, three preservation projects were completed, and eight rehabilitation and resurfacing projects were completed.
 These projects have occurred regardless of the proposed project.